santiago26/xmpp-blogging-presentation/presentation.rst

 * blogs are not interested without feedback from readers
 * need to store comments
 * can use generic PubSub node for that aim, linking each post to it's own thread
-  * can have more than one thread per post!
-  * still can receive updates in *realtime* without polling
 * thanks to XMPP's federation you don't need to register on all the blog services anymore, just use your JID to identify!

 ----